Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 : (Optional) A list of acceptable Credential IDs.
 This can be used to trigger a re-authentication of a specific credential or to provide a list of the Credential IDs for a specific user, if Server-Side Credentials are used.

 Authentication Requirements:
 : (Optional) A list of requirements for the FIDO authentication.
-The possible options for this version of EAP-FIDO are "up" for requesting user presence and "uv" for requesting user verification.
-Clients MUST ignore any other value, to ensure forward compatibility.
+See {:auth_requirements} for details.

 Additional Client Data:
 : (Optional) Additional data to be signed by the FIDO Authenticator.